SteveLRojas/8X-RIPTIDE_Assembler/README.md

   * Updated one of the example files.
   * Added warning messages for NZT and XEC instructions when the target is out of range.
   * Updated executables.
+  * Added -DEBUG flag that can be used to enable debug output.
+  * Fixed bug that caused incorrect rotation value for ADD, AND, and XOR instructions.

 * Usage example:
   * 8xasm test.asm output.bin
+  * 8xasm test.asm output.bin -DEBUG

 The above example will generate not only the specified .bin file, but also a .mif and a .coe file.
 These files are used for initalizing memory in FPGAs, which is useful when working with FPGA implementations of the supported processors.